Get Rid of Blackheads on the Chin

 Method 4: With Moor Mud and Frankincense Essential Oil

 Moor mud is a silky pre-mixed black cosmetic clay that is usually sold in cosmetic supply or drug stores.
 It is a gooey mixture that is usually packaged in glass or plastic jars and sometimes foil pouches.
-This traditional remedy for ridding yourself of blackheads is made from decomposed swamp plants and contains nutrients antioxidants, and enzymes that can help pull grime out of pores and address skin issues due to hormonal disruptions..
+This traditional remedy for ridding yourself of blackheads is made from decomposed swamp plants and contains nutrients antioxidants, and enzymes that can help pull grime out of pores and address skin issues due to hormonal disruptions.
 Moor mud a good choice for both men and women who are breaking out on their chin because of puberty and for women who breaking out due to perimenopause or menopause.
-The Frankincense essential oil in this mask is a potent antibiotic and disinfectant that is also a superb balancer of skin that is overproducing sebum and experiencing breakouts due to hormonal issues.
+The Frankincense essential oil in this mask is a potent antibiotic and disinfectant that is also a superb balance of skin that is overproducing sebum and experiencing breakouts due to hormonal issues.

 Essential oil of frankincense also helps soothe chapped dry chin skin and prevents scarring because it encourages the growth of new skin cells.
 Frankincense essential oil also shrinks the pores and slightly bleaches the pores of affect chin skin, making damage from existing blackhead breakouts less noticeable.
 Frankincense oil is also known for it's soothing scent, that helps eliminate both physical and emotional stress.
 A lack of lifestyle balance and serenity are also two causes of blackhead breakouts on the chin and Frankincense is a mood elevator and relaxant.